-This cover is a bit more colorful and while I enjoy the title and the art in the upper part, the soldier below has an awkward pose.
+This cover is a bit more colorful and while I enjoy the title and the art in general, the soldier has an awkward pose.
 A bit better than the previous cover but not by much.
 At least it looks like a proper videogame cover.

 Well, it’s time to boot this kraut:

 According to the manual, you’re an unnamed Allied soldier that was captured by the Nazis during WWII and taken to the dungeons of the eponymous Castle Wolfenstein to be interrogated.
-There, a dying prisoner gives you a pistol with ten bullets in it and you’re able to escape your cell.
+There, a dying prisoner gives you a pistol with 10 bullets in it and you’re able to escape your cell.
 The game starts just outside the cell, near some stairs to the next floor.
-You have two objectives: the first is to obviously escape the castle and the second is to recover the Nazi war plans hidden somewhere inside the castle.
+You have 2 objectives: the 1st is to obviously escape the castle and the 2nd is to recover the Nazi war plans hidden somewhere inside the castle.

-You can either avoid the soldiers, shoot them or run towards them with your gun pointed to them, to which they’ll surrender (by holding their hands up).
+You can either avoid the soldiers, shoot them or run towards them with your gun pointed to them, in which they’ll surrender (by holding their hands up).
 If a soldier surrenders or is killed, you can search them for ammo, vests or keys.
-You automatically take the vests and keys, but you can only take the bullets if you happen to have less bullets than him.
+You’ll automatically take the vests and keys, but you can only take the bullets if you happen to have less bullets than him.
 Afterwards, you can shoot him, which is recommended because the moment you stop pointing your gun at him, he’ll try to capture you.
-If any soldier touches you, you’ll be captured but you can also be killed if obviously shot by them.
-Whether you’re captured or killed, you’ll return to first screen, however any soldiers you’ll killed and every chest you’ve opened so far, will remain so.
+If any soldier touches you, you’ll be captured or killed.
+Either way, you’ll return to 1st screen, however any soldiers you’ll killed and every chest you’ve opened so far, will remain so.

 But what really shines throughout is the proto-stealth elements.
 The guards aren’t aware of you unless you’re in their direct line-of-sight or if you shoot your gun near them or throw a grenade, making noise and drawing their attention.
 So you can sneak behind them and point your gun (or shoot) at them.
 It isn’t real stealth mechanics, but Castle Wolfenstein (among others) helped develop and popularise these mechanics in later games.